All Episodes

 Of course, in that one, it's a little tough to figure out who's really being harassed.

-Because Paula Jones was saying, and by the way, she could identify distinguishing characteristics if you recall, that became an issue.
+Because Paula Jones was saying, and by the way, she could identify distinguishing characteristics, if you recall, that became an issue.

-Talking about the then attorney general of Arkansas exposing himself to her and dropping his pants.
+Talking about the then Attorney General of Arkansas exposing himself to her and dropping his pants.

-Gibson saying at the time to Sam Donald, why does anyone care what this woman, Paula Jones has to say?
+And then we've got, you know, Good Morning America, Charlie, what's his name, Gibson, saying at the time to Sam Donald, why does anyone care what this woman, Paula Jones, has to say?

 Bottom line, Sam, is she not trying to capitalize on this in an effort to profit from impugning the president?

-This is an assault.
+Again, this is an assault.

 We're not talking about a consensual relationship.

-It's not even it's not even relevant when you really think about it.
+It's not even, it's not even relevant when you really think about it.

-But you know, it's the same network, fake news CNN.
+But, you know, it's the same network, fake news, CNN.

-A hundred and ninety-five times the shh hold network, and they kept saying it.
+They dropped in a single day 195 times the sh whole network, and they kept saying it.

 And they said it again and again and again.

-Donald Trump has turned the Oval Office into a pollers built this country 110 years ago.
+Do you think these countries are Donald Trump has turned the Oval Office into a whole pollers built this country 110 years ago?

-Whole whole country.
+Whole countries, whole whole whole whole country.

 Rich, do you have any example of any whole country that the president referred to that is predominantly Caucasian?

-I work for I'm proud to be a holder.
+I'm proud to be a polar.

-Oh, they shh whole network.
+Oh, they shall network.

 It goes on and on and on.